 St. Mary's church is largely of the 15th and 16th centuries but the spire was not added until 1632.
-The churchyard is famed for it's 99 yew trees which were planted around 1792.
+The churchyard is famed for its 99 yew trees which were planted around 1792.
 It is said that every time a hundredth tree is planted it dies.

 Painswick is a town that contains many notable houses built in the prosperous seventeenth century and has lots of little streets to explore and quaint shops to discover.